 Does this sound familiar?

-As 2020 arrives at midnight tonight, millions of people will start their new routines – including their new diets.
+As the new year rolls in, millions of people will start their new routines – including their new diets.

 We cringe when we hear the word “diet” because that typically means deprivation and restricting what you eat.